hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 7. **Internet Transport independence**: The same rules should apply, and the same guarantees should obtain, no matter what internet transport is used to move messages - e.g. HTTPS, ZeroMQ, etc.
 8. ~~**Repudiability**: It must be possible to [communicate off the record](https://github.com/sovrin-foundation/protocol/blob/master/janus/repudiation.md); Alice can talk to Bob, and Bob can know it is Alice, without Alice worrying that Bob can turn around and prove Alice's communications to an uninvolved party.~~

 Editor's Note: I struck out some of the goals as not (IMHO) being relevant to this particular HIPE.
-They may be relevant to the broader Message Protocol topic, but not at the level we are trying to define here.
+They may be relevant to the broader Agent Messaging Protocol topic, but not at the level we are trying to define here.
 On the other hand, I left them in the document for now as I may be wrong.

 ## Assumptions

-The following are assumptions upon which this HIPE is based, with (as necessary) the rationale behind the assumption.
+The following are assumptions upon which this HIPE is based, with (as necessary) the rationale behind each assumption.

 ### Terminology in this HIPE

 The following terms are used in this HIPE with the following meanings:

 - Domain - a set of Agents collaborating on behalf of an Identity
-  - It's assumed that the Agents of a domain where developed by a single vendor and so know more about each other than about Agents in another domain.
+  - It's assumed that the Agents of a domain were developed by a single vendor and so know more about each other than about Agents in another domain.
   - An example of two Domains is displayed in the image below.
 - Edge Agent - any Agent that handles App Layer Messages
   - Could be a device, software in the cloud, part of an enterprise, etc.